mikesmallhelp/wacat/README.md

 Please create a new issue, if you find a bug or some particular feature is needed.

+## Limitations

+- tested only with Linux (Ubuntu 20.04.6 LTS)
+- not working with Windows
+- not tested with Mac

 ## Warnings

 Please test only your own web application or have a permit for testing someone else's application.
 Testing someone else's application's vulnerabilites without permit could be illegal.